Nashville Traumatic Brain Injury (TBI) Lawyers

 How common are traumatic brain injuries in motor vehicle accidents?

-Traumatic brain injuries that occur as a result of motor vehicle accidents are very common.
+Traumatic brain injuries that occur as a result of Nashville car accidents are very common.
 During an accident, an occupant of a car is subjected to forces that can cause the neck and head to move in a very quick, whip-like motion.
 The sudden deceleration of the head can result in a TBI.
 There’s also the potential for projectiles from the crash to hit the person’s head and cause damage that leads to a traumatic brain injury.

 What are the symptoms of traumatic brain injuries?